Originally published October 27, 2021. Updated May 18, 2023.

 Cost of a Cyberattack

 How expensive is it really to recover from a cyberattack?
-When a small business is unprepared and finds itself under a cyber security attack, the road to recovery is dim. go under within six months of a cyberattack because the financial burden of recovery is too significant to bear.
+When a small business is unprepared and finds itself under a cyber security attack, the road to recovery is dim.
+Unfortunately, 75% of small businesses would not be able to continue operating if they were hit by a cyberattack, because the financial burden of recovery is too significant to bear.

-According to IBM and the Ponemon Institute's , the average total cost of a cybersecurity breach in the U.S. between August 2019 and April 2020 was $8.6M.
+According to IBM and the Ponemon Institute's 2022 Cost of a Data Breach Report, the average total cost of a cybersecurity breach reached a record high in the U.S. in 2022 of $4.35 million, with experts expecting the cost to rise to $5 million in 2023.
 Costs can mount from lost time, regulatory fines, and even reputational damage.

 If a security breach takes down your organization's network, you'll face the cost of operational downtime.
 According to Gartner, the average cost of Information Technology (IT) downtime is $5,600 per minute.
 This equates to approximately $336,000 per hour.

 Regulations like the General Data Protection Regulation (GDPR) or the California Consumer Privacy Act (CCPA) don't take non-compliance lightly, and the fines from a cyberattack can be hefty.
-In 2018, British Airways was fined $26M for a that leaked the personal information of over 400,000 customers.
+In 2022, T-Mobile was fined $350M for a data breach that leaked the personal information of over 77 million customers.